satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 systems to provide a community of reviewers interactive access to not only the text, but also (potentially) the data, software and scripts necessary to replicate the results of a study.
-Moreover, such systems enable the community to acknowledge reviewers and quantify the quality of their contributions.
+Moreover, such systems enable the community to encourage reviewers by acknowledging the quality of their contributions.
 They ensure that the review process itself is preserved, is timely and has the ability to evolve beyond the publication date.
 We demonstrate that technology currently available in